 5 Tips for Efficient Commercial Loan Origination

 Post-recession lending has been very good for businesses, especially small businesses needing a loan.
 Community-based, commercial lenders have taken up a lot of the space that large, national banks used to hold among small business lending because of their ability to know their customers, the industry, and the community and, as a result, construct unique deals.
 How can financial institutions make commercial loan origination more efficient?

-Here’s everything you need to know about improving commercial lending operations.
+Here are five tips you need to know about improving commercial lending operations.